bretzawilski/mind-garden/index.md

 ---
 layout: default
 ---
-# Hi
+# Welcome to the Serendipity Machine
-I'm John Lemmon.
-I'm an umpteen year-old developer and musician from Liverpool, England.
+I'm Dr. Zed, and I'm experimenting with this fun site builder.